VAndrJ/awesome-apple-bugs/README.md

 - [NavigationStack issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/NavigationStackIssuePathClearActiveSearchable/README.md): when clearing a path, it does not go back if there was a transition with an active `.searchable`.
 - [Sheet issue](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/SheetIssuePresentationDetentsIgnoredOnReopen/README.md): `.presentationDetents` is ignored if the sheet is reopened after a short period.
 - [Animation glitch](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/AnimationGlitchDragAndDrop/README.md) on drag and drop action.
+- [Navigation title](https://github.com/VAndrJ/awesome-apple-bugs/blob/main/Bugs/NavigationTitleQuotationMarksWhitespace/README.md) is displayed in quotation marks `" "` if a whitespace is specified as the title.

 ### iPadOS